khalid1sey/C-Mastering/HeadfirstC/CHA2/Notes.md

 strings
-    strings are array of characters or sequence of alphanumeric words. ex char str[]; //str is declared as array c we dont know the size or the length of the string to adress this is there is (sizeof()) operator a function that returns size or length of a string the return value is integer.
+    strings are array of characters or sequence of alphanumeric words. ex char str[]; //str is declared as array c we dont know the size or the length of the string to adress this is there is (sizeof()) operator a function that returns size or length of a string the return value is integer.it returns space occupied by peice of data.

     ex char str = "Hello World";
     int length = sizeof(str);